jackwillpdx/portfolio-landing/Desktop/portfolio-landing/README.md

 * _Clone this repository to your desktop._
 * _Navigate to the top level of the directory._
-* _Open portfolio-landing/index.html_
+* _Open portfolio-landing/index.html_ in your browser.

 ## Known Bugs

-* _Modifications to css might not be updated due to error on terminal commit to git_
+* _Modifications to css might not be updated due to error on terminal commit to git._
-* _Modification to index.html might not be updated due to error on terminal commit to git_
+* _Modification to index.html might not be updated due to error on terminal commit to git._
-* _Fully updated version available on http://127.0.0.1:5500/index.html_
+* _Fully updated version available on http://127.0.0.1:5500/index.html_.

 ## License